 In addition to user privileges and script sandboxing Elasticsearch uses the Java Security Manager and native security tools as additional layers of security.

 As part of its startup sequence Elasticsearch enables the Java Security Manager which limits the actions that can be taken by portions of the code.
 Painless uses this to limit the actions that generated Painless scripts can take, preventing them from being able to do things like write files and listen to sockets.

 Below this we describe the security settings for scripts and how you can change from the defaults described above.
 You should be very, very careful when allowing more than the defaults.
 Any extra permissions weakens the total security of the Elasticsearch deployment.

 Allowed script types settingedit

-By default all script types are allowed to be executed.
-This can be modified using the
+By default both types of scripts are allowed to be executed.
+To limit the types of scripts

 Allowed script contexts settingedit